kimdaehwi990731/Oracle/README.md

 ### **Oracle**
-This repository is a directory for studying ORACLE/SQL
+This repository is a directory for studying ORACLE/SQL with practice problems.